 - Here, in this listing of Spectacular Halloween-Appropriate Species that we’ve put together, you’ll find the magical fungi known by the moniker of the Black Witches’ Butter.

 - The first known official recognition of it as a separate and distinct species took place in the year 1789.
-Regrettably, though, the fungus also served as the center of some controversy in scientific circles.
-This holds true due to questions about its naming.
+Regrettably, though, the remarkable fungus also served as the center of some controversy in scientific circles.
+This holds true due to several questions about its naming.

 Black Witches’ Butter Physical Description